 NA speaker administers oath to Hamza Shehbaz as Punjab CM

-Hamza Shehbaz took oath on Saturday as Punjab Chief Minister at a ceremony held at the Governor House.
+Hamza Shehbaz took oath on Saturday as Punjab Chief Minister at a ceremony held at the Governor House, putting an end to a long void of leadership in the province.

 Punjab governor restores Buzdar's cabinet